18 Outdoor Adventures to Do with Kids In Michigan Before They Turn 18

 Final Thoughts

 With the wide spread beauty of the Great Lakes, no matter what outdoor activities and adventures you chose it’s sure to be a memorable summer.
-You won’t regret adding these 18 unforgettable experiences to your list from crossing the Mackinac Bridge, rock hunting, running down a sand dune, riding a ferry, visiting the a butterfly house or searching for an elusive Yooperlite makes for a fun family adventure!
-Luckily, the vast majority of these amazing experience are completely free or only require a recreation passport to get into Michigan state park.
+You won’t regret adding these 18 unforgettable experiences to your list from crossing the Mackinac Bridge, running down a sand dune, riding a ferry, visiting a butterfly garden or searching for an elusive Yooperlite.
+You’re sure to make fun family memories during your adventures!
+Luckily, the vast majority of these amazing experience are completely free or only require a recreation passport to get into a Michigan state park.
 Make sure to Pin and Save for later as you add these stunning destination spots to your child’s Michigan bucket list.

 Follow Discovering Anew for more Michigan adventures and tips to help make planning your next vacation or Michigan day trip easier.
-Need additional help with choosing which Michigan state park to visit this summer then follow Discovering Anew for more camping reviews.
-If you found this helpful please share with a friend.
+Need additional help with choosing which Michigan state park to visit this summer then check out theses camping reviews below.
+If you found this helpful, please share with a friend.
 We’re constantly producing new content and strive to create honest reviews.

 Featured Blog Posts You May Enjoy